-I spend some time in Latin America.
+I spend some time in El Salvador.
 There it’s not guys showing themselves, they keep their clothes on and actively physically and verbally harass me.

 They make kissing noises and say complementary things about my anatomy.
 I usually just let it go.

 I start expecting that guys who walk past me on the street might decide to grab my ass.

 When it crosses that boundary, it’s not so easy to manage and I get angry.
 I develop a “don’t fuck with me face”.
 One time I throw an ice cream cone at the jerk (and miss dammit!).
 Another time I turn around, go up behind him and kick him in the ass with all my strength.
 Not sure what that accomplished, and it was probably dangerous to do that, but I felt a little better afterwards.